 The same as the ordinary exam.

-To be eligible to take the re-exam, students who have not already had the mandatory assignment approved must re-submit the assignment no later than two weeks before the re-exam week.
-The mandatory assignment must be approved in order to take the re-exam.
+To be eligible to take the re-exam, students who have not already had the mandatory assignment approved must (re)submit the assignment.
+The mandatory assignment must be approved no later than three weeks before the re-exam week.

 Criteria for exam assesment

 The student must in a satisfactory way demonstrate that he/she has mastered the learning outcome of the course.